 Horses and Equipment

 The university provides all the horses and tack for practice and home meets.
 When the team travels, the host school provides the horses and tack at each competition.
 Student-athletes only need to bring apparel when traveling.

 Judges score riders individually based on an ideal ride.
 We compete in a head-to-head format on unfamiliar horses.
 One student-athlete from each team competes on the same horse.
 The rider that scores the highest on that horse wins one point for their team.

 High School Juniors and Seniors

-online with the NCAA Eligibility Center found at https://web1.ncaa.org/eligibilitycenter/common/
+Register online with the NCAA Eligibility Center found at https://web1.ncaa.org/eligibilitycenter/common/

 High School Freshmen and Sophomores